nprapps/congress-bot/README.md

 This is a Twitter bot to track activity by members of Congress from a specific state.

-The bot is currently prototyped on California (1): because Sean is from that golden state, and (2): because if this works California's 55-member delegation, it should be fine with, say, West Virginia's four-person delegation.
+The bot is currently prototyped on California (1): because Sean is from that golden state, and (2): because if this works California's 55-member delegation, it should be fine with, say, West Virginia's five-person delegation.

 The Python scripts are set up to regularly ping [ProPublica's Congress API](https://projects.propublica.org/api-docs/congress-api/).
 They check for new data, then compose tweets based on the the information returned.